-One of many video items in The Rolling Stones Exhibitionism is a 3m high video mapped 3D version of the Bands iconic logo.
-In this blog post we go into detail how, collaborating with Dandelion and Burdock and Jonathon Lyle, we realised this aspect of the project.
+One of the many remarkable items in the exhibition, ‘The Rolling Stones Exhibitionism’, was a 3m high video-mapped 3D version of the band’s iconic logo.
+In this blog post we go into detail to show how, collaborating with Dandelion and Burdock and Jonathon Lyle, we realised this aspect of the project.

 The first steps were taken in parallel.
 Jonathon Lyle conducted projection studies to make sure the model and the projection would work within the space, while FRAY tackled making the famous tongue and lips logo into a 3D object.
 The logo is usually seen as a two dimensional graphic so, working with D&B, we undertook a process of modelling and review to achieve the best possible 3D likeness.

 Once happy with the modelling, the object was 3D printed in three parts so that it could be packed down for touring.
 A lot of hand finishing was required to smooth out the surface before it could be finished with a spray coat of projection friendly paint.
 Due to the hand finishing we had to have the object re-scanned and the meshes corrected to ensure accuracy.